shyambhat/InstagramKit/README.md

 For detailed instructions on configuring, authenticating and using InstagramKit, refer to the [Authentication Guide](https://github.com/shyambhat/InstagramKit/wiki/Authentication-and-Usage).

+Note: _For your app to POST or DELETE likes, comments or follows, you must apply to Instagram here : https://www.facebook.com/help/instagram/contact/185819881608116# _
 ## Demo

 Download and run the Demo Project to understand how the engine is intended to be used.